 For me I prefer to keep my picnic habit simple.
 A sandwich, drink, blanket that fits in my bag.
 I let the rich liquid in the voices and instruments ground me, connect me to the vastness of being human en masse.
 Holding and sharing roots, space to heal and allowing for the passage of pain and beauty to transmit from deep in the soil and out into the cosmos.

 What makes a good picnic for you?
 Is it being with friends and family outdoors, enjoying an experience?
 Do you feel the past or the pull of nature?
 Are you authentic in your picnic style?
 Do you cover up or let it all hang out?
 Who are you when humanity gathers to partake of outside festivities?
 I love to inspire comments and conversation so feel free to speak your mind below.

-If you are ready to bring out more of your style in your sanctuary or out, form and hold boundaries, to live with confidence, I invite you to work with me.
+If you are ready to bring out more of your inner style to live with confidence, I invite you to work with me.